jfpatrick/accsoft-gui-rad-comrad/docs/intro.rst

 Now you can start dragging widgets from the Widget Box onto your form.

 For example, you can locate a widget called "Clabel".
-This is a ComRAD version of Qt label (:class:`QLabel`, which is also present in the widget box under the name "Label"). :class:`~comrad.CLabel` does everything :class:`QLabel` does but can also connect to the control system.
+This is a ComRAD version of Qt label (:class:`QLabel`, which is also present in the widget box under the name "Label"). :ref:`clabel` does everything :class:`QLabel` does but can also connect to the control system.
 After you've dragged it on the form, select a desired layout for the form.
 You can now edit properties of the label.